Goodbye, ACT essay requirement

 The College Board's decision was no surprise, as the SAT's optional essay section had become increasingly unpopular.
 In June 2020, the University of California announced a change to its admissions policies that was a sign of more widespread changes to come.
 As part of the UC system’s plans to phase out SAT/ACT requirements, the SAT essay score and ACT writing score would no longer be used for admissions decisions.
 UC President Janet Napolitano’s recommendation to the UC Board of Regents echoed a common refrain, calling the essay “an unnecessary time and cost burden for students.”

-Before last year's decision, UC campuses made up the majority of institutions still requiring SAT/ACT essay scores.
+Before the 2020 decision, UC campuses made up the majority of institutions still requiring SAT/ACT essay scores.
 Even though the College Board and ACT revamped their essay sections about five years ago in an attempt to maintain their relevance and better predict college performance, numerous top-ranked universities—including all Ivy League schools in 2018—dropped their essay requirements in recent years.

 Schools that still require or recommend essay scores: